kernelorg-mirror/linux_kernel_git_jfern_linux/Documentation/rust/coding-guidelines.rst

 	// TODO: ...
 	fn f() {}

-One special kind of comments are the ``// SAFETY:`` comments.
+One special kind of comment is the ``// SAFETY:`` comment.
 These must appear before every ``unsafe`` block, and they explain why the code inside the block is correct/sound, i.e. why it cannot trigger undefined behavior in any case, e.g.: